 Causes: Obstructive lung disease (e.g., chronic obstructive pulmonary disease[COPD], asthma), upper respiratory obstruction, decreased compliance of the chest wall (e.g., kyphoscoliosis), and hypoventilation.

 Overview: Atelectasis is collapse of the pulmonary parenchyma.
 Because of atelectasis, airways and alveoli are unable to fill, and blood is shunted from the arteries to the veins without adequate oxygenation.
-The four common types of ...
+The ...